 FDZ-LIfBi.
-(2022).
-Data Manual NEPS Starting Cohort 5- First-Year Students, From Higher Education to the Labor Market, Scientific Use File Version 16.0.0.
-Bamberg, Germany, Leibniz Institute for Educational Trajectories, National Educational Panel Study
+(2023).
+Data Manual NEPS Starting Cohort 5-First-Year Students, From Higher Education to the Labor Market, Scientific Use File Version 18.0.0.
+Bamberg, Germany, Leibniz Institute for Educational Trajectories, National Educational Panel Study.

-This release of Scientific Use Data from Starting Cohort 5-First-Year Students "From Higher Education to the Labor Market" was prepared by the staff of the Research Data Center at Leibniz Institute for Educational Trajectories (Forschungsdatenzentrum, FDZ-LIfBi).
+This data manual for Starting Cohort 5-First-Year Students "From Higher Education to the Labor Market" has been prepared by the staff of the Research Data Center at the Leibniz Institute for Educational Trajectories (FDZ-LIfBi).
 It represents a major collaborative effort.

 The contribution of the following persons is gratefully acknowledged:

-Eva Akins Dietmar Angerer Nadine Bachbauer Pia Bechtloff Daniel Fuß Lydia Kleine Tobias Koberg Gregor Lampel Sven Pelz Benno Schönberger Mihaela Tudose Katja Vogel Clara Wolf
+Dietmar Angerer Nadine Bachbauer Daniel Fuß Lydia Kleine Tobias Koberg Gregor Lampel Sven Pelz Benno Schönberger Mihaela Tudose Katja Vogel